DevScholar/rust-for-js-devs/src/environment-and-configuration/index.md

 A similar configuration experience in Rust is available via use of third-party crates such as [figment] or [config].
+-->
+In Rust it is available via use of third-party crates such as [figment] or [config].
 See the following example making use of [config] crate:

 ```rust